chsiva/git_basics/readme.md

 # Forking
 A fork is a copy of a repository that allows you to freely experiment with changes without affecting the original project.

+#Branch protection rules

+  - File [ Place the CODEOWNERS file in the root, .github/, or docs/ folder.]
+    You can use GitHub usernames (@username) or team handles (@org/team-name).
+  - Manually [ Open settings on Repo > Branches > Add Branch Protection Rule ]

+  Combine branch protection rules with CI/CD pipelines to ensure quality.

+  Use code owners to automatically request reviews from specific teams.

+  Review rules periodically to match team workflow changes.
 # git rebase

 It's simple.
 With rebase you say to use another branch as the new base for your work.